leealso/AZ203/IaaS/AKS/AKS.md

 # Create Containerized Solutions
 &nbsp;&nbsp;
 ## Objectives
-* How to create a docker file to package a .Net Core application.
+* How to create a docker file to package a .NET Core application.
 * How to launch an AKS cluster to run a container stored in a repository such as Docker Hub.

-## What is a Container?
+## What are Containers?
 Containers are means of packaging, deploying, and operating software.
 Containers make IaaS much more agile than with virtual machines, as well as significantly more effective.

 Azure provides several facilities to utilize container, including Service Fabric, Azure Kubernetes Services (AKS), and Container Instances.

-## Create and Dockerize a .NET Core App
+## Create and Dockerize a .NET Core application
-1. Create and run a .NET Core App.
+1. Create and run a .NET Core application.
 ```sh
 # Create directory
 mkdir webapp